pjincz/nginx-cgi/README.md

 ### How can I run CGI scripts with jails

-Okay, you're a fun of FreeBSD?
+Okay, you're a fan of FreeBSD?
 Me too.

-It's really similar to run scripts with `chroot`.
+It's really similar to running scripts with `chroot`.

 Here I assume you're using `/var/www/html` as the document root too.